suraj1633/Duumviri_implementation_cns_project/README.md

 1. Copy changed_eval.py and changed_pagedelta.py.
 2. Paste these files in corresponding files present in your docker container.
-3. Then run the command "".
+3. Then run the command used for script one.

 ---